Guides • Topics

 Can preservation occur without immediate forensic analysis?

 Yes.
-Early preservation is often performed first to protect evidentiary integrity so that later forensic examination remains possible if needed.
+Preservation at the outset is often performed first to protect evidentiary integrity so that later forensic examination remains possible if needed.

 Scope note: Data365 Evidence provides preservation-first digital evidence handling and documentation services.
-Forensic analysis, expert reporting, or testimony are outside preservation scope unless separately retained under a defined written engagement.
+Forensic analysis, expert reporting, or testimony are outside preservation scope unless separately retained in writing under a defined engagement.